transcanada/OracleXEDSC/README.md

-This repository contains a PowerShell module with a DSC resource that can be used to install the Oracle XE.
+This repository contains a PowerShell module with a DSC resource that can be used to install Oracle XE.

 ## Sample